VAli-designs/VAli-designs.github.io/content/pages/services.md

 ---
-title: Services
+title: User Research Services
-subTitle: "We provide different facilities depending on your needs "
+subTitle: "We provide different User Research Services depending on your needs "
-metaTitle: All About users - UX Research in France
+metaTitle: User Research Services - ux in France
-metaDescription: All About users - UX Research in France
+metaDescription: "We provide User Research Services in France for you to grow your business. "
 firstLame:
-  title: A laboratory in Paris
+  title: "User Testing Facilities: A laboratory in Paris"
-  image: girl.jpg
+  image: observation-room-user-testing-france.jpg
-  imageAlt: A laboratory in Paris
-  imageTitle: A laboratory in Paris
+  imageAlt: user-testing-france-observation-room
+  imageTitle: user-testing-france-observation-room
   body: >-
+    ###### If needed, we can plan a physical User Testing Session in a
+    laboratory in Paris.

+    ###### You can also decide to plan a Remote User Testing Session.

     ### Observation room

-    You can decide to assist to the test behind a glass mirror
+    You can assist to the study behind a glass mirror.

+    You will be able to watch the full session:

+    * the participant's face and reactions

+    * the user's screen and mouse click via a remote screen display

     ### Test room

-    Here is where the magic comes with the user and the UX Researcher

-    **We have a partnership with a laboratory in Paris for you to assist to the sessions if needed.**
+    Following your needs, the sessions are moderated.

+    The sessions are recorded (audio + video + webcam + Mouse click) even on mobile devices.
 cards:
-  - title: Recorded User test sessions
+  - title: Recorded User Testing sessions
-    image: ./laboratory.jpg
+    image: user-testing-france-mobile-screen.png
-    imageAlt: Recorded User test sessions
-    imageTitle: Recorded User test sessions
+    imageAlt: user-testing-france-mobile-screen
+    imageTitle: user-testing-france-mobile-screen
     content: We deliver the videos of the sessions recorded on the screen with the user's face and reactions.
   - title: Recorded Room Sessions
-    image: ./room.jpg
+    image: user-research-france-uk-florist-two.jpg
-    imageAlt: Recorded User test sessions
-    imageTitle: Recorded User test sessions
+    imageAlt: user-testing-france-ukflorist-02
+    imageTitle: user-testing-france-ukflorist-02
-    content: We can also provide the recorded video of the sessions in the room.
+    content: "We can also provide the room recording video. "
 otherLames:
+  - title: Remote User Testing sessions
+    color: rgb(159, 204, 213)
+    image: car-dealer.jpg
+    imageAlt: Remote User Testing sessions
+    imageTitle: Remote User Testing sessions
+    body: Remote User Testing sessions
   - title: Recruitment Capabilities
     imageAlt: Recruitment Capabilities
     imageTitle: Recruitment Capabilities